 CD player, Sound, Headphone

-The field recording is coming from urban villages of Shenzhen and Chinatown in New York.
-The work is inspired from the concept of " immigration" - outsiders of urban village in Shenzhen and outsiders of New York's Chinatown.
-When listening to the sound of car horns, street music, quiet of alleyways, wind, rain all of those are directly related to the memory of a collection.
+The work explores soundscape and auditory experience that can be shared by recording and composition.
+The field recording is combined the sound of urban villages in Shenzhen and Chinatown in New York, which is inspired from the concept of " immigration" - outsiders of urban village in Shenzhen and outsiders of New York's Chinatown.
+When listening to car horns, street music, wind, rain, and quiet alleyways, all of those are directly related to the memory of a collection.
 Could this collective auditory experience be shared?
-The works explores soundscape and auditory experience that can be shared by recording and composition.

 Wood, amplifiers, media players, transducers, sound